zippity21/Stardew_Valley_Regression_Mod/README.md

 # Stardew Valley Regression Mod
-Ported version of abandoned Mod for Stardew Valley that added a system for hunger, thirst and incontinence.
+SDV Regression mod is a needs mod for Stardew Valley that adds a system for hunger, thirst and incontinence, along with ABDL themed NPC dialgoue and plans for more future content.

 ## Authorship and Attributions
-I am unable to locate the original author of this code, who posted it back in 2017.
-However, there is a list of contributors and playtesters inside one of the files, identified by their reddit.com usernames.
+The Original Author is u/Primeval_Titmouse, who has long since deleted his reddit account and has left no other identifying or contact details.

 ### Thank you to the identified previous maintainers
-- Fox Tale Times User: oniryuuko
+- Fox Tale Times User: oniryuuko (now contributing on github under the same name)
 - Fox Tale Times User: SabrinaM
 - Fox Tale Times User: Jon